sytabaresa/kingly/README.md

 TODO : implement flux challenge with statecharts - https://github.com/staltz/flux-challenge
 TODO : implement dashboard app - https://github.com/eschwartz/cycle-pong

+# Finite state machine
+A finite state machine (FSM) is a machine specified by a finite set of conditions of existence (called states) and a likewise finite set of transitions among states triggered by events” [Douglass 2003, chap.1]

+As usual, a  state characterizes a condition that may persist for a significant period of time.
+When in a state, the system is reactive to a set of signals and can reach (take a transition to) other states based on the signals it accepts.

+Finite State Machines (FSMs) are widely used in many domains, with possible different interpretations.
+A FSM is made of states and transitions.
+When used in control applications, a FSM represents the expected behavior of the system.

+Interpretations may differ on  :

+- how to trigger a transition,
+- when leaving a state,
+- when entering a state,
+- when performing actions (effects) associated with a transition,
+- when performing actions associated with a state,
+- …

+We will give a precise answer to all these questions.

+<TODO> Update statecharts presentation

 # Statecharts

 **NOTE** : the current documentation is not up to date with the current code factoring.